 For more information on Lutein see our brochure.

 Recognized as an essential nutrient by Health Canada, choline has been shown to play a strong role in brain development and function.
-One egg provides half your daily requirement of choline.
+Two eggs provide 70% of your daily requirement of choline.

 Cholesterol is a natural, waxy, fat-like substance.
 It has many uses, including insulating nerve fibres, maintaining cell walls as well as producing vitamin D, digestive juices and certain hormones.